jangrau13/bet-it-kafka/bet-it/documentation/Discussion.md

 1. Call Customer API (name, password, bankpassword?), where: bet-platform :: creating a customer should be done on the bank MS
 2. API Fire Camunda Workflow over zeebe
 3. Zeebe calls bank to check if user with that bankpassword exists
-4. Include Task List to check for passport?
-(We dont send passport image), to maybe check if its this person :: I don't want to implement this and this generates work load
-5. If TaskList completed User is created :: user creation all on the bank side (already implemented)
+5. If TaskList completed User is created :: user creation all on the bank side (already implemented), this is not really implemented.

 ## 2. Create Contract
 1. Creating via bet-platform api, Game needs to already exist